-Not only is ensemble singing universal across all cultures, many composers such as Purcell, Bach, Gluck, Haydn, Schubert, and Mendelssohn were accomplished child choristers and subsequently composers of vocal masterpieces.
+Not only is ensemble singing universal across all cultures, many composers such as Purcell, Bach, Gluck, Haydn, Schubert, and Mendelssohn were accomplished child choristers.
 Through the study of choral repertoire spanning various periods and styles, students develop sight-singing skills, comfort with score reading, and music literacy.
 Students augment their musical knowledge by preparing works they would likely not encounter yet on their instrument.
 Diller-Quaile choruses first grade and older perform in the School’s ensemble concerts.

 2. Dalcroze Eurhythmics (2 years minimum)